 as called for by the Congress of the United States through the Wilderness Act of 1964

 .
 Please follow the requirements outlined below and use Leave No Trace techniques

 when visiting the Cabeza Prieta Wilderness to ensure protection of this unique area.

 A refuge permit and holdharmless agreement is currently required to enter the refuge and wilderness area.
 No fee is charged for the permit.
-Also, permits for the refuge are currently valid for recreation in approved areas on the Barry M. Goldwater Range.

 Wood campfires are not permitted.
 For visitor safety, four-wheel-drive, high-clearance vehicles are required for travel on all public use (non-wilderness) trails, except Charlie Bell Road where two-wheel-drive, high-clearance vehicles are permitted.
-Vehicles may be parked on established pull-off sites within 50 feet of the public use roads.
+Vehicles may be parked on pull-off areas within 50 feet of the public use roads.
 No motorized or mechanized devices are allowed inside the wilderness area.
 More specific regulations are available for persons requesting a refuge permit.

 For more information about visiting Cabeza Prieta National Wildlife Refuge or the Cabeza Prieta Wilderness Area, please talk to the public-use staff at the refuge visitor center.
 The center is located at 1611 North Second Avenue in Ajo, Arizona.